JeffreyRobertLynch/GlassBox-XAI/README.md

 #### Observations

-Optimally, the model is not reacting broadly to irrelevant textures or lighting but is instead making sharp, boundary-based decisions.
-We see this clearly in the majority of images, where segmentation quality was excellent.
+Optimally, a well-trained model should not react broadly to irrelevant textures or lighting.
+Instead, it should focus narrowly on lesion boundaries, fine-tuning its segmentation decisions.
+We observe this behavior in the majority of images, where segmentation quality is high and saliency hotspots trace the lesion outlines precisely.

-However, compare images 4 and 5 to the majority.
-A much different pattern than the majority.
-A clustering of hot pixels versus clear segmentation outlines.

-Image 6, which was slightly oversegmented but still strongly aligned in shape, looks fairly clean here and more comparable to the majority than images 4 and 5.
+This pattern holds across most cases (particularly Images 1, 3, 7, and 8) though some maps are sharper than others.

+Image 4 is a notable exception.
+Here, the saliency map reveals diffuse hotspots concentrated in the top-right region.
+This is the exact area the model undersegments in its final output.
+Meanwhile, the central region of the lesion, which the model segments correctly, shows minimal saliency activation.

+This contrast suggests the model has already "resolved" the central area with confidence, so it no longer contributes significantly to the gradient.
+In contrast, the top-right region remains ambiguous, actively influencing the model’s decision-making even in the final layer.

+This supports a broader pattern: where saliency is focused, the model is refining its decision.
+In high-confidence cases, this focus occurs at the lesion boundary and suggest a focus on optimizing precision.
+In edge cases like Image 4, saliency shifts toward uncertain regions.
+It is still focused on resolving this area and not on optimizing its final prediction.
+This results in a generally accurate but imprecise segmentation boundary with the uncertain area specifically under-represented.

 ---